 - Course Descriptions

 - Course descriptions can be found in the online PDF version of the Bulletin

-The Journalism Major offers concentrations in News Writing & Reporting, Broadcast Journalism, and Book & Magazine Publishing.
+The Journalism Major offers concentrations in News Writing and Reporting, Broadcast Journalism, and Book and Magazine Publishing.
 The degree program combines a strong liberal arts and general journalism education with specific training in these areas of media, all centered right here in New York City.
 Students majoring in journalism are given at least one hands-on Fieldwork experience.

 |JOUR280||Introduction to Journalism||3|